 The Upper Valley Career Center is a distinct political subdivision of the State of Ohio operated under the direction of a Board consisting of representatives from each of the seven participating districts' elected boards, which possess its own budgeting and taxing authority.
 One member is appointed from the following school districts: Bradford Exempted Village School District, Covington Exempted Village School District, and Miami County Educational Service Center.
 Two members are appointed from the following city and/or local school districts: Piqua, Sidney, Troy and Shelby County Educational Service Center.
 The Board exercises total control over the operations of the Career Center including budgeting, appropriating, contracting and designating management.
 Each School District's degree of control is limited to its representation on the Board.
-During fiscal year 2023, the School District contributed \$2,728 to the Upper Valley Career Center.
+During fiscal year 2024, the School District billed \$13,237 to the Upper Valley Career Center which was not received until fiscal year 2025.
 To obtain financial information write to the Upper Valley Career Center, Anthony Fraley, who serves as Treasurer, at 8811 Career Drive, Piqua, Ohio 45356-9254.